 Start or continue your journey here.

-Ideal for institutions.
-BEI provides a comprehensive overview of how to begin and implement an equity initiative within your organization.
+Ideal for institutions, consulting provides a comprehensive overview of how to begin and implement an equity initiative within your organization.

 Informal and casual.
 Come together over coffee or lunch to discuss current issues of racial justice and learn from one another's experiences.